samagra-comms/community/use/developer/development-environment/environment-variable-setup.md

 #### 1.8 Netcore :

-Netcore is a service provider which is being used to sent/receive messages from the user for various channels (Whats App, Telegram, etc.)
+Netcore is a service provider which is being used to sent/receive messages from the user for various channels (WhatsApp, Telegram, etc.)

 Please contact the Netcore administrator to get these details